Exporting Connection Data from Keeper Connection Manager

 connections[conn_id]['users'].append(row['entity_name'])

-# Handle groups
+# Handle user groups

 if row['entity_type'] == 'USER_GROUP' and row['entity_name'] not in connections[conn_id]['groups']: